Step-by-Step Guide to Starting a Cargo Business in Dubai

 Step 2.
 Choose Your Jurisdiction (Mainland vs. Free Zone)

-Your choice of location is a foundational decision that impacts everything from ownership to market access.
+Your choice of location affects ownership structure and market access.

 Step 3.
 Register Your Trade Name

-You must choose and reserve a unique name for your business that complies with the UAE’s naming conventions.
-The name should not be offensive, contain religious references, or already be in use.
+Choose and reserve a unique business name that complies with UAE naming conventions.
+The name must not be offensive, contain religious references, or duplicate existing names.

 Step 4.
 Secure a Physical Office or Warehouse Space

-A physical office or warehouse lease is mandatory to get the license.
+A physical office or warehouse lease is required to obtain your license.

 • Mainland: Requires registered office space with a signed Ejari or tenancy contract.

-• Free Zone: Many free zones offer flexible and cost-effective solutions like “flexi-desks” or shared office spaces for initial setup.
+• Free Zone: Many free zones offer flexible, cost-effective solutions such as “flexi-desks” or shared office spaces for initial setup.
 If your business activity requires it, you will also need to lease a dedicated warehouse or storage facility.

 Step 5.
 Apply for Your Cargo Business License

-Once all approvals are cleared, you will receive your trade license, officially allowing you to operate your cargo business in Dubai.
-The license typically lists your approved activities (e.g., freight forwarding, warehousing, customs brokerage).
+After obtaining all necessary approvals, you will receive your trade license, which authorises you to operate your cargo business in Dubai.
+The license will specify your approved activities, such as freight forwarding, warehousing, or customs brokerage.

 Step 6.
 Secure Necessary Approvals

-Depending on your business model, you may need extra approvals:
+Depending on your business model, additional approvals may be required:

 • Dubai Customs (for import/export clearance).